- Home to DLR

 A fee is generated per the Fees for Inspections schedule.
 For instance, an individual may change up to nine openings in a home before a permit is generated as the first 40 openings are $1 per opening.
 Opening could be fixtures, receptacles, switches, etc. Therefore you would not be required to pull a permit to change a light or two or nine.
 But if you change out 10 or more openings of any combination, a fee of $10 or more would be generated requiring a permit.
 An installer may also run one circuit that is 30 amps or less without a permit being required as the fee would be $5.
 Once a second circuit or a circuit above 30 amps is run a minimum of a $10 fee is generated requiring a permit.
 Please note, an installer may request an inspection for any installation whether it generates a $10 fee or not.

-Please note the $50 is a minimum fee.
-Consultation and/or inspections in addition to the assessed minimum one hour fee of $50 will be assessed and due from the homeowner per South Dakota Administrative Rule.
+Please note the $50 is a minimum fee per inspection.
+Consultation and/or inspections in addition to the assessed minimum one hour fee of $50 for one inspection will be assessed and due from the homeowner per South Dakota Administrative Rule.

-To obtain a Homeowner's Wiring Permit, mail a check for $60 [$10 permit fee with $50 minimum inspection fee] (made payable to the South Dakota Electrical Commission) and submit with thee Homeowner Permit Application (Adobe PDF format).
+To obtain a Homeowner's Wiring Permit, mail a check for $60 plus $50 per additional inspections over and above the first inspection [$10 permit fee with $50 minimum inspection fee plus $50 per additional inspection (made payable to the South Dakota Electrical Commission)] and submit with the Homeowner Permit Application (Adobe PDF format).
+Please note, fees are required to be paid before inspections are conducted.

 South Dakota Electrical Commission